myxanders/Projects/Sports Data Project/README.md

 Each league with a playoff system has a dedicated Playoff page.
 On this page is a playoff tree as well as an option to update the playoffs (the only exception is the NFL page - updates to the playoffs are done in the Schedule page).
 Each leaf in the tree provides team name, logo, and score/games won.

 ![Playoffs](Screenshots/Bracket.PNG)

+### Evolution Of Ideas

+As a kid, I always created sports universes where leagues and teams were 100% my creation, developments and storylines included.
+I was always limited to pens and paper for creation, and no real way to let the leagues authentically develop without my biases.
+Nowadays, there exist means for this kind of hands-on customization and hands-off simulation to exist, where I can watch the teams I imagined develop in their own virtual universe and I can track them.

+For example, Out Of The Park Baseball provides easily customizable baseball universes, perfect for the baseball league I grew up imagining.
+Fortunately, they also provide an extensive amount of data for exporting and tracking.
+I used this data at the conclusion of every simulated month to catalog standings, stats leaders, and award winners.
+When this information is exported, I use a python script to import said data into my database, where I can present it in an easy-to-read format in my Web application.

+### Preserving Virtual History

+While my Web application is fairly comprehensive in cataloging current and historical data for these fictional leagues/series, I wanted to further my understanding and skills in Python.
+One of these methods is by posting the data with more context in Reddit posts to a subreddit where I can present the information in a chronological manner that makes it easy to see the universe develop.

+Another fictional series I have is a stock car simulation series, again fully-customized and hands-off using NASCAR Racing 2003, abandonware that has been modded and preserved by its user base.
+NR2003 also has a function for exporting race data.
+One python script reads the HTML data exported and imports it into my database for my Web application.

+A second Python script pulls the information from the database and spits it out in a readable manner, complete with captions for context to the results and what they mean in the big picture for the season.
+A script and subreddit exists for each virtual league/series of mine.

+As a result, I have two locations where I can preserve and revisit developments of teams and series that began in my imagination as a kid.